VIAcode/Azure-Toolbox/VM guest metrics/README.md

-# Guest metrics extension for Windows Vitrual Machines
+# Guest metrics extension for Windows VMs

 ## Intro
 This solution deploys Guest metrics extensions to Azure **Windows Virtual Machines** that are monitored by SCOM **Azure Management Pack** version starting 1.7.0.0.